e-schultz/not-a-robot-vault/daily/the evening ramble/2021-02-09 - The Evening Ramble.md

 This seems relevant to my interests.

-Yup - wrote down alot while reading it ->[[2021-02-09 - Our Roadmap for Becoming a Strategic]]
+Yup - wrote down alot while reading it ->[[2021-02-09 - Our Roadmap for Becoming a Strategic CLO]]

 #  Learning Ecosystems Don’t Just Happen Organically, Here are 3 Steps to Build one